JSON Functions

-Learn about Double Braces functions in the Digibee iPaaS and how to use them.
-This page covers how JSON functions allow users to make operations in JSON objects.
+Learn about JSON functions in the Digibee Integration Platform and how to use them.

 The functions were created to:

 The JSON functions make operations in JSON objects and are available for components that support Double Braces expressions.
-To know how to provide information to the components using this resource, click here.
+To know how to provide information to the components using this resource, refer to Double Braces Functions.

 This function in Double Braces returns parts of a determined document according to the sent expression.